 Each retrieved chunk passes through a fine-grained authorization check against the full permission model — ReBAC, ABAC, or custom policy.
 Unauthorized chunks get removed before LLM context assembly.
 This layer catches the chunks that were mis-tagged at ingestion.

 Only authorized chunks enter the LLM context window.
+Retrieved content is treated as data, not instructions, to prevent prompt injection.
 The response includes a transparency signal when permission boundaries limited the available information.
-Telling the user nothing is worse than telling them "some content was outside your access."

 Can I use row-level security with vector databases that aren't PostgreSQL?